thirdweb-dev/typescript-sdk/etc/sdk.api.md

     events: ContractEvents<TContract>;
     // (undocumented)
     getAddress(): string;
+    // Warning: (ae-incompatible-release-tags) The symbol "getChainOrRpc" is marked as @beta, but its signature references "ChainOrRpc" which is marked as @internal
+    //
+    // (undocumented)
+    getChainOrRpc(): ChainOrRpc;
     // Warning: (ae-incompatible-release-tags) The symbol "interceptor" is marked as @beta, but its signature references "ContractInterceptor" which is marked as @internal
     //
     // (undocumented)